jonelo/jacksum/docs/EXAMPLES.md

 jacksum -a sha-256 .
 ```

-Calculates a 256 bit hash with 5 rounds using the SHA-256 algorithm.
+Calculates 256 bit hashes using the SHA-256 algorithm.

 ```
 jacksum -a sha-256+sha3-256 .